Last Updated: May 2026 | Author: Robert

 For startups that don’t need hundreds of thousands of dollars, the SBA Microloan is the perfect stepping stone.

-The “Character” Factor: These loans are administered by local non-profits who are mandated to provide training and technical assistance.
+- The “Character” Factor: These loans are administered by local non-profits who provide training and technical assistance.
 They care more about your business plan than your FICO score.

-How to Apply: Don’t walk into a random bank.
-Use the official SBA Lender Match Tool.
-This free online referral tool connects you with participating SBA lenders within 48 hours.
+How to Apply: Use the official SBA Lender Match Tool.

 Phase 4: Halal Financing – Ethical Capital for Muslim Entrepreneurs